 Trump revels in mass federal firings and jeers at Biden before adoring conservative crowd

 OXON HILL, Md.
-(AP) — President Donald Trump said Saturday that “nobody has ever seen anything” like his administration’s sweeping effort to fire thousands of federal employees and shrink the size of government, congratulating himself for “dominating” Washington and sending bureaucrats “packing.”
+(AP) — President Donald Trump said Saturday that “nobody’s ever seen anything” like his administration’s sweeping effort to fire thousands of federal employees and shrink the size of government, congratulating himself for “dominating” Washington and sending bureaucrats “packing.”

-Addressing an adoring crowd at the Conservative Political Action Conference in suburban Washington, Trump promised, “We’re going to forge a new and lasting political majority that will drive American politics for generations to come.”
+Addressing an adoring crowd at the Conservative Political Action Conference just outside Washington, Trump promised, “We’re going to forge a new and lasting political majority that will drive American politics for generations to come.”

-The president has spent the opening weeks of his administration arguing that voters in November gave him a mandate to overhaul government while cracking down on the U.S.-Mexico border and to extend tax cuts that were the signature policy of his first administration.
+The president argues that voters gave him a mandate to overhaul government while cracking down on the U.S.-Mexico border and extending tax cuts that were the signature policy of his first administration.

-“Nobody’s ever seen anything like this, and nobody’s ever seen four weeks like we had,” Trump said, likening his new administration’s opening month to being on a roll through the first four holes of a round of golf, which he said gave him confidence for the fifth.
+“Nobody’s ever seen anything like this,” Trump said, likening his new administration’s opening month to being on a roll through the first four holes of a round of golf — which he said gives him confidence for the fifth hole.

-Trump has empowered Elon Musk to help carry out the firings, and the billionaire vowed Saturday that more might be coming.
+Trump has empowered Elon Musk to help carry out the firings, and the billionaire suggested Saturday that more might be coming.

 “Consistent with President @realDonaldTrump’s instructions, all federal employees will shortly receive an email requesting to understand what they got done last week,” Musk posted on X, which he owns.
 “Failure to respond will be taken as a resignation.”

+A short time later, an “HR” email was sent to federal workers across numerous agencies titled “What did you do last week” and asking that recipients “reply with approx. 5 bullets of what you accomplished last week and cc your manager.”
+It cautioned against sending classified information, and gave a deadline of Monday at 11:59 p.m.
+ET.

-Trump also repeatedly said Saturday that he’d carry out harder-line immigration policies.
-But those efforts have largely been overshadowed by his administration’s mass federal firings.
-He announced that one agency that had been significantly reduced, the U.S. Agency for International Development, would have its Washington office taken over by Customs and Border Protection officials.
+Trump also said during the speech that he’d carry out harsher immigration policies.
+But those efforts have so far largely been overshadowed by his administration’s mass federal firings.
+He announced that one federal entity with a worforce that had been significantly reduced, the U.S. Agency for International Development, would have its Washington office taken over by Customs and Border Protection officials.

 “The agency’s name has been removed from its former building,” he said.

-The president also repeated his previous promises that his administration will scrutinize the country’s gold depository at Fort Knox.
+The president also repeated his previous promises to scrutinize the country’s gold depository at Fort Knox.

-“Would anybody like to join us,” he said to cheers from the crowd.
+“Would anybody like to join us,” he said to cheers from the crowd at the suggestion that administration forces might converge on the complex.
 “We want to see if the gold is still there.”

 But Trump also devoted large chunks of his address reliving last year’s presidential race, jeering at former President Joe Biden and mispronouncing the first name of former Vice President Kamala Harris — his Election Day opponent — gleefully proclaiming, “I haven’t said that name in a while.”

-He even mentioned Sen. Elizabeth Warren, D-Mass., who ran for president in 2020.

-The president said immigration and border policy under Biden made him angry.
-“I couldn’t stand it,” Trump said, before cautioning himself, “Donald, don’t get angry.”
-He went on to use an expletive to describe how he thinks of Biden’s handling of border security, despite noting that evangelical conservatives have urged him not to use foul language.
+He went on to use an expletive to describe Biden’s handling of border security, despite noting that evangelical conservatives have urged him not to use foul language.

-Trump had kinder words for Chinese President Xi Jinping, saying “I happen to like” him, while adding, “we’ve been treated very unfairly by China and many other countries.”
+Trump had kinder words for Chinese President Xi Jinping, saying “I happen to like” him, while noting, “we’ve been treated very unfairly by China and many other countries.”

 On the sidelines of the conference, Trump met with conservative Polish President Andrzej Duda amid rising tensions in Europe over Russia’s war in Ukraine.
 After he took the stage, Trump saluted Duda and Argentine President Javier Milei, who himself separately addressed the conference.